Basuki Tjahaja Purnama: Post-imprisonment

 He was released on 24 January 2019 due to remissions granted at Indonesian Independence Day and Christmas.
 Soon afterwards, he joined the PDI-P. He has requested to be called as 'BTP', rather than 'Ahok' by which he is more well known.

 In 2019, Ahok stated that he "could no longer become a government official".
 During Jokowi's second term of presidency, Ahok was appointed as the president commissioner of the state-owned oil and gas firm Pertamina.
 By February 2020, the 212 Movement (the same group which protested his alleged blasphemy) had protested for Ahok to be removed from Pertamina.

+Ahok has been named as a potential candidate by polling agencies and political observers in the 2024 Jakarta gubernatorial election.
+Although he would be ineligible to run for President or to be appointed as a government minister due to his sentencing, he is allowed to run as a regional leader provided that a public announcement is given on his prior imprisonment.
+On 2 February 2024, he resigned from Pertamina in order to campaign for Ganjar Pranowo in Ganjar's 2024 presidential campaign.